Is measuring social media ROI possible?

 Having a clear picture of the social media metrics that matter most for your brand is only a part of the ROI exercise.
 Knowing which channels are providing the most cost-effective conversions will give you a complete picture of your overall marketing activities.
 For example, your reports may indicate that paid search is driving the highest volume of traffic to your website, but have a lower conversion rate.

 When you calculate the ROI for each channel ([return-investment]/investment), you may find that one channel isn’t necessarily driving the most traffic, but is returning a higher volume of paid conversions.
-Adding Customer Lifetime Value calculations to your analysis will provide a robust picture of highest ROI activities and thus enable data-driven decisions and better resource planning.
+Adding Customer Lifetime Value calculations to your analysis will provide a robust picture of the highest ROI activities and thus enable data-driven decisions and better resource planning.

 Looking for more information on marketing metrics?